 Our ride back to Reykjavík take us through the scenic Hvalfjörður (“whale fjord”).
 We arrive back in the city at approximately 5 – 6 pm.
-Drop off is at your hotel or close to it.
+Drop off is at Reykjavik Lights Hotel.

 Once you’re back in the city, leave the bright lights behind on a hunt for the Northern Lights.
 Our minibus tour takes you deep into the wilderness for the best views of the aurora.
 Our expert guides check the aurora forecast to find the best place to marvel at this spectacular light phenomenon.

 - Deildartunguhver hot spring

 - Hike up to Grábrók, a volcano crater

 - Northern Lights bus tour

 - Visit to the historic sight of Reykholt

 - One night at a hotel in Reykjavík

 We return to Reykjavík for one last chance to explore the vibrant capital.
 Wander down new paths on foot or by bike.
 Haven’t had your fill of Iceland’s natural scenery?
 Seltjarnarnes and Mosfellsbær are both mountain-view peninsulas easily reached by bus from Reykjavik.